inflac/USB-Condom/README.md

 ## Are there any disadvantages?
 ### Unfortunately yes
 * As i previously mentioned, this is the simplest version of a USB-Condom.
 Because of this, there are also some disadvantages.
 This includes the fact that phones usually no longer support fast charging.
 This only applies as long as the USB condom is between a power source and the consumer.

+## Is there a way to support fast charging anyway?
+### Yes you can!
+* If you connect the both data pins on the side of the plug, the phone will charge faster.
+This is possible because when the cable is plugged into the phone, the phone uses the data pins to negotiate how much power it can draw.
+You can either solder the data pins together or solder a resistor with a maximum of 200 ohms between them.